gustafsson96/you-made-you-fitness/README.md

 **Elements of Navigation:**

-* A navigation bar with icons and links to its relevant content is visible at all times while navigation through the site.
+* A navigation bar with icons and links to its relevant content is visible at all times while navigating through the site.

 * The business logo in the navigation bar is linked to the home page.